 - Temporary and permanent changes to infrastructure and services and the capacity of institutions and organizations to deliver those services identified in the baseline description.
 Special consideration shall be given to:

-- transportation (roads, airports)
+- o transportation (roads, airports)

-- o local law enforcement
+- local law enforcement

-- o medical care
+- medical care

 - social and community support services, including drug and alcohol centres and counseling, child care, elder care

 - education

-- recreation
+- o recreation

 - water, sewage and waste disposal

+- o incineration of waste

 - o quarries and quarry materials available to local and territorial governments

-- management of renewable resources
+- o management of renewable resources

 - Changes in the capacity of the service industries to provide local goods and services.

 - Changes in the availability, quality and affordability of housing in communities, including factors that influence accessibility to housing (e.g. age, gender).